dav-mac/executorch_on_arm_labs/README.md

 Welcome to the **Learn ExecuTorch on Arm: Practical Labs Collection**!
 In these hands-on sessions, you will explore how PyTorch models can be exported and lowered to the ExecuTorch Runtime for more effective, lightweight, minimalist inference at the Edge.
 This will cover deploying to CPUs, particularly via the XNNPACK backend, for transformer-based and CNN models, before covering deployment to other hardware backends, such as the Arm Ethos-U Neural Processing Unit (NPU), understanding the TOSA IR, use of Fixed Virtual Platforms, and use of tools such as Google's Model Explorer.
 This is **NOT** a substitute for [official documentation](https://docs.pytorch.org/executorch/stable/index.html), but provides an accessible, supplementary entry point to learn more about ExecuTorch and get started quickly with limited background in Edge AI, providing theoretical understanding and practical implementation skills.

 1) **Edge AI Inference on Arm using the ExecuTorch Runtime + XNNPACK and Kleidi AI** - CPU Inference on Raspberry Pi 5 (Arm-powered) - PyTorch vs ExecuTorch at the Edge for Transformer-based Models
-- Can be completed on Raspberry Pi, or Arm-powered MacBook ✅
+- Can be completed on Raspberry Pi, or Arm-powered MacBook / Linux device ✅

 2) **Efficient Image Classification Using ExecuTorch on Raspberry Pi** - CPU Inference on Raspberry Pi 5 (Arm-powered) - MobileNetV2 CNN, Quantization, and Example Application
-- Can be completed on Raspberry Pi + PiCamera, or Arm-powered MacBook if not completing PiCamera section ✅
+- Can be completed on Raspberry Pi + PiCamera, or Arm-powered MacBook / Linux device if not completing PiCamera section ✅

 3) **Accelerating ExecuTorch on Arm Ethos-U Neural Processing Units** - NPU Inference on Ethos-U Fixed Virtual Platform (FVP) - Understanding TOSA, Google Model Explorer
 - Can be completed on Linux device (aarch64 or x86) or Arm-powered MacBook (with extra steps required for MacBook) ✅